Frequently Questions Asked - FAQ on retirement home & assisted living

-When it comes to choosing a home for yourself or a loved one, several questions arise.
+When it comes to choose a retirement home for yourself or a loved one, several questions arise.
 To help you understand this, we have listed here the main questions related to the selection of a residence for the elderly.

 What is the cost of accommodation in CHSLD?